tzmartin/connectd/README.md

 - Initial release
 - This release exposes a pub/sub scheme using unix named pipes.
-- The interface is designed to test IPC flow between Connect and Captury Kiosk using a schemeless message structure using a serialized JSON string using Unicode characters, wrapped in double quotes, using backslash escapes.
+- The interface is designed to test IPC flow between Connect and Capture Kiosk using a schemeless message structure using a serialized JSON string using Unicode characters, wrapped in double quotes, using backslash escapes.

 Binaries: